devcontainers/devcontainers.github.io/_implementors/contributing.md

 ## <a href="#contribution-approaches" name="contribution-approaches" class="anchor"> Contribution approaches </a>

-- Propose the change via an [issue](https://github.com/microsoft/dev-container-spec/issues) in the [dev-container-spec repo](https://github.com/microsoft/dev-container-spec).
+- Propose the change via an [issue](https://github.com/devcontainers/spec/issues) in the [spec repo](https://github.com/devcontainers/spec).
 Try to get early feedback before spending too much effort formalizing it.
 - More formally document the proposed change in terms of properties and their semantics.
 Look to format your proposal like our [devcontainer.json reference](../json_reference), which is a JSON with Comments (jsonc) format.

 Here is a sample proposal: